Marnus Hugo

 Abraham Pieter Marnus Hugo (born 24 September 1986) is a former South African rugby union footballer whose regular position was scrum-half.
 He made just under a hundred first class appearances between 2006 and 2013 for the and and also made two appearances for the during the 2010 Super 14 season.

 He initially retired after the 2013 Currie Cup season, but returned to action for the in the 2014 Vodacom Cup competition.
 After playing another three seasons for the Wellington-based side, he retired at the end of the 2016 season.

 Durbanville-Bellville

-In 2015, he joined Western Province club side Durbanville-Bellville and was a member of the squad that won the 2015 SARU Community Cup competition, scoring one tries in seven appearances in the competition.
+In 2015, he joined Western Province club side Durbanville-Bellville and was a member of the squad that won the 2015 SARU Community Cup competition, scoring one try in seven appearances in the competition.